 A number of stories from the Associated Press have already illustrated that the development and widespread deployment of some contact tracing apps may entail some privacy perils.

-“Governments and public health (agencies) want to be able to track people,” according to Tina White, a Stanford University researcher interviewed
+“Governments and public health (agencies) want to be able to track people,” according to Tina White, a Stanford University researcher interviewed by ABC News.

 She nevertheless stressed that many everyday people would be hesitant to download such apps if they felt they were having their privacy intruded upon.
 Privacy advocates, public health experts, and software developers must thus ensure that everyday people understand what downloading such apps actually entails.